ovh/docs/pages/platform/ai/deploy_tuto_09_streamlit_speech_to_text_app/guide.en-gb.md

 - **Write & Install** the libraries and packages in our environment so that our application can work.
 - **Write the `Dockerfile`** that contains all the commands to launch our speech to text app.
+- **Build the Docker image** from the Dockerfile
 - **(Optional) - Import the models and save them locally** in an *Object Storage (volume)* to speed up the initialization of the app.
 - **Deploy your app**.

 *If you have cloned the [GitHub repository](https://github.com/ovh/ai-training-examples/tree/main/apps/streamlit/speech-to-text), you will not need to rewrite the files (requirements.txt, packages.txt and Dockerfile) since you already have them.
-In this case, you can go directly to the optional step or the next one, even if it is better to understand the global operation.*
+In this case, you can go directly to the "Build the Docker image" step, even if it is better to understand the global operation.*

 ### Write the requirements.txt file for the application